simonprovost/scikit-longitudinal/docs/getting-started.md

 # 💡 `Scikit-longitudinal`, in a nutshell!

 Biomedical research often uses longitudinal data with repeated measurements of variables across time (e.g. cholesterol measured across time), which is challenging for standard machine learning algorithms due to intrinsic temporal dependencies.

-`Scikit-longitudinal` (abbreviated `Sklong`, pronounced /ˌɛs keɪ ˈlɒŋ/ or "Ess-kay-long" and /ˌsaɪ kɪt ˌlɒndʒɪˈtjuːdɪnəl/ or "Sky-kit lon-ji-TOO-din-ul") is a machine learning library helping out in anlysing longitudinal data, also known as _panel data_ in some fields. `Sklong` specialises in longitudinal machine learning _classification_ tasks, offering user-friendly tools for `processing`, `analyzing`, and `classifying` longitudinal tabular data, seamlessly integrating with the `Scikit-learn` ecosystem.
+`Scikit-longitudinal` (abbreviated `Sklong`, pronounced /ˌɛs keɪ ˈlɒŋ/ or "Ess-kay-long" and /ˌsaɪ kɪt ˌlɒndʒɪˈtjuːdɪnəl/ or "Sky-kit lon-ji-TOO-din-ul") is a machine learning library for longitudinal machine learning classification tasks.
+We focus on supervised learning—currently classification—and provide two complementary ways to work with longitudinal datasets:

-!!! example "Official paper"
+- **Data preparation**: flatten or otherwise restructure longitudinal tables into static, tabular representations to plug into standard machine learning workflows.
-    The library is presented in [Scikit-Longitudinal: A Machine Learning Library for Longitudinal Classification in Python](https://doi.org/10.21105/joss.08481), published in the *Journal of Open Source Software (JOSS)*.
+- **Algorithm adaptation**: keep temporal dependencies intact and train longitudinal-aware estimators that leverage the temporal structure.

-    If you want a concise overview of the design decisions and capabilities, start there before diving into the examples below.
+You will find a gentle introduction to these paths throughout the [tutorials](tutorials/index.md), while this page offers the essentials to get started and points you toward the right deeper dives.

 Note that while Longitudinal datasets have a temporal component, other types of datasets, such as time series, also have a temporal component but are not considered longitudinal datasets.
 Time series data typically involves